-When someone does have obesity and chronic pain, it is easy for other factors to start to have great negative impact on health.
+When someone does have obesity and chronic pain, it is easy for other factors to start to have a great negative impact on health.

-Norwegian researchers writing in the European Pain Journal paint a grim but accurate picture of the effects of obesity on aging patients.(12) In a group of patients who were mostly females average age 51, obesity was linked to mental distress, poor sleep quality and poor physical fitness.
+Norwegian researchers writing in the European Pain Journal paint a grim but accurate picture of the effects of obesity on aging patients.(12) In a group of patients who were mostly females average age 51, obesity was linked to mental distress, poor sleep quality, and poor physical fitness.
 This lead to a condition of WSP – WideSpread musculoskeletal Pain.

 - Simply: obesity + mental distress + poor sleep = Pain.
 To effectively heal, ALL these issues need to be addressed.

 The vicious cycle, lack of sleep causes more pain causes obesity

 Doctors at the Norwegian University of Science and Technology wrote in the Journal of sleep research (13) that chronic musculoskeletal pain increases the risk of insomnia, particularly among those who report several pain sites.
 The researchers suggest that a healthy active lifestyle (weight loss and exercise) could reduce the risk of insomnia in people with chronic musculoskeletal pain.